 The Power of Community: How to Find the Ideal Filming Location

 We’ve filmed in some really great spots around Edmonton over the years.
-If you’re trying to find good locations for a film project, this is what’s helped me.
+If you’re trying to find good locations for a film project, this is what’s helped me find the perfect spot.

 Honestly, just asking people is one of the best things you can do.
 Shop owners, people walking around, anyone who knows the area, they’ll often tell you about places you’d never think to look.